Heat Diffusion Equation (2D)

 are the specified temperature gradients (or fluxes) at each boundary.

-Here, $n$ and $n+1$ denote the current and next time steps, $\Delta t$ is the time step size, $\Delta x$ and $\Delta y$ are the grid spacings, and $i$, $j$ are the horizontal and vertical indices, respectively.
+where $n$ is the time step index, $\Delta t $ is the time step size, and $\Delta x$, $\Delta y$ are the grid spacings in the horizontal and vertical directions.

 where